streamdata-gallery-organizations/standard-chartered/_listings/standard-chartered/cibservices2bapiv1banksscbaccountsaccountidviewidtransactionrequesttypes-get-postman.md

             "body": {
               "mode": "raw"
             },
-            "description": "The “GetTransactionTypes” API upon successful user authentication and entitlement checks will return the supported transaction types for the specified account"
+            "description": "The ???GetTransactionTypes???
+API upon successful user authentication and entitlement checks will return the supported transaction types for the specified account"
           },
           "response": [
             {